Invoca/faraday-highly_available_retries/README.md

 An extension for the Faraday::Retry middleware allowing retries to failover across multiple resolved endpoints.

+## Why should I use this gem?

+At the time a request is made, the list of hosts pulled from the connection and request is resolved to an array of IP addresses.
+This list of IP addresses is then shuffled, and if a request fails to connect to the first IP address, it will try the next one.
+And so on and so forth, until the retries are exhausted.
+If all of the IPs fail, then we cycle back to the first one and try again.

+The reason this is impactful and should be used in conjunction with the retry middleware is that the retry middleware will leave DNS resolution to the OS, which has the potential of caching results and not try resolving to a different IP address.
+This means that if a DNS entry resolves to three IPs, `[A, B, C]`, the retry middleware may try all three retries against `A`, where as this middleware guarantees that it will try `A`, `B`, and `C`.

 ## Installation

 Add this line to your application's Gemfile: